Places

 - Custom routing across Seoul, DMZ, Jeju, Busan, Gyeongju, and mountain retreats with licensed guides and ministry liaisons

-- Worship logistics: church permissions, translation, portable sound, communion, and cultural music coordination
+- Worship logistics: church permissions, translation, portable sound, communion support, and cultural music coordination

 - Transportation: KTX trains, metro navigation, domestic flights, ferries, and coaches with luggage handling

-- Ministry partner vetting: churches, refugee support, arts/tech ministries, social enterprises, and reconciliation NGOs
+- Ministry partner vetting with churches, refugee support teams, arts/tech ministries, social enterprises, and reconciliation NGOs

 - Hospitality touches: boutique city hotels, island resorts, hot spring spas, and culinary experiences (bibimbap, barbecue, tea ceremonies)